5 companies that absolutely nail their branding

 As such, many brands stutter and stumble, unable to find their voice, values or make a mark on a whole world’s worth of would-be consumers.

 It’s about the ones that know what they’re doing.
 That found their identity and express it with cool, collected confidence.
 It’s a blog about 5 companies that we at Point 6 think are truly nailing their branding.

 So, enough pre-able, it’s time for introductions…

-Since then, through creative, accessible and sometimes downright odd marketing techniques (see the Innocent wee-ometer), Innocent has ascended at a rate of knots.
+Since then, through creative, accessible and sometimes downright odd marketing techniques (see below for the innocent wee-ometer), innocent has ascended at a rate of knots.
 And sure, its tasty drinks probably helped with that too.

 “There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.
 There is another which states that this has already happened.”